Would you like to know more about amateur (ham) radio?

 443.075 MHz / 448.075 Tone Encode/Decode: 100.0 Hz

 VHF and UHF club repeaters are linked during the nets.
 Let Net Control know which repeater you are using.
-(Tail removed from UHF repeater.)
+(Squelch Tail removed from UHF repeater.)

-As a little background relative to SMARC, the early club history is described under the More tab on the ribbon above.
+As a little background relative to SMARC, the early club history is described under the ABOUT tab on the ribbon above.

-If you are not yet licensed, SMARC holds a regular Technician class and also routine FCC tests are given locally (see below).
-A Technician Class will be scheduled soon.
+If you are not yet licensed, SMARC holds a regular Technician class when there is a demand, and also routine FCC tests are given locally (see below).
+A Technician Class will be scheduled when there is enough need to do so.

-> Every Thursday: SMARC Net, 7 PM, Club Repeaters & Zoom
+> Every Thursday Evening: SMARC Net, 7 PM, Club Repeaters & Zoom ( ZOOM Session usually starts at 6 pm )

 EVERY THURSDAY: Want to get involved in a face to face technical discussion?
 A number of members meet at TC's Grill on 2514 Old Niles Ferry Road, Maryville starting about 11:30am every Thursday.
 Just come in and look for the big group of folks in the back of the restaurant.
 All are welcome to stop by.